Refractive Index / Refraction

 Critical Angle Refractometer

-The refractometer is based on the principle of “Total Internal Reflection” which occurs as incident light rays strike at angles greater than the critical angle (when travelling from a denser medium into a rarer medium) and are reflected back into the denser medium.
+The refractometer is based on the principle of “Total Internal Reflection” which occurs as incident light rays strike at angles greater than the critical angle (when traveling from a denser medium into a rarer medium) and are reflected back into the denser medium.

 It is an optical instrument arranged to show the critical angle of total internal reflection as a shadow edge, on a scale calibrated in refractive indices.